Azure/azure-spring-apps-landing-zone-accelerator/ARM/README.md

 This lab deploys an Azure Application gateway with a basic listener.
 To host multiple sites on the same Application gateway, you can use multi-site listeners.
 For more information see https://docs.microsoft.com/en-us/azure/application-gateway/multiple-site-overview

-Azure Application Gateway can also retrive TLS certificates from Key Vault.
+Azure Application Gateway can also retrive TLS certificates from Azure Key Vault.
 Fore more information see https://docs.microsoft.com/en-us/azure/application-gateway/key-vault-certs